Reflections on Current Trends in Early Childhood Education: from a Waldorf perspective

 • Treating the reflective task as a theoretical essay rather than an authentic personal development exercise, often omitting tangible examples from their own early years setting.

 • Misconception: Steiner Waldorf education is anti-technology and rejects all modern learning tools.
-Correction: While it limits screen time for young children, it does not reject technology entirely.
-The emphasis is on age-appropriate use, prioritising hands-on, sensory experiences in early years.
+Correction: While it limits screen time in early years, it does not reject technology outright; it prioritises hands-on, sensory experiences as the foundation before introducing digital tools in later stages.

 Frequently Asked Questions